rjseymour66/pocket-sized-go/README.md

 ```
 Notice that the Logger struct has no exposed fields, and `New()` returns a pointer to a Logger.
 Returning a pointer is a best practice to conserve memory.

+### golang.org/x/

+This is where developers write their new libraries.
+When they are stable, they are moved to the standard library.

 ## Documentation

 Must read: [Godoc: documenting Go code](https://go.dev/blog/godoc)